 Green Mountain Grills Davy Crockett vs Traeger Ranger at-a-Glance

 Green Mountain Grills vs Traeger comes down to the specifics.
-Two of the particular grills worth looking at are the Green Mountain Grills Davy Crockett vs the Traeger Ranger.
+Two of the particular grills worth looking at are the Green Mountain Grills Trek (replacing the Davy Crockett) vs the Traeger Ranger.
 Both are portable and great for RVers.
 However, they have some crucial differences.

-The Davy Crockett can accommodate a good amount of grilling.
+The Green Mountain Grills Trek can accommodate a good amount of grilling.
 The controls are precise and might make you forget you’re using a portable grill.
 Plus, the wood pellet system imbues your food with a delicious smoky flavor.

 The Traeger Ranger is a compact little grill that still gets the job done.
 You can cook right on the bed of your truck if you like.
 Yet you’ll still get that delicious wood-fired flavor and smoky goodness in each bite.

-Green Mountain Grills offers the Davy Crockett line for portability.
+Green Mountain Grills offers the Trek line for portability.
 These grills perform great on the go.
 You can use the Smart Control to keep tabs on your cook and adjust the temperature precisely.

 In comparison, the Ranger packs a punch into a tiny package.
 It can sit on just about any flat surface but will still grill like a champ.
 You’ll get less grilling capacity, but if portability is your main concern, the Ranger is tough to beat.

 The Green Mountain Grills Trek’s digital controller and companion mobile app give you complete temperature control.
 You can let this grill simmer at 150 degrees or crank it up to 550.
 That’s hot enough to bake a pizza.

 The Traeger Ranger also has a digital controller.
 The display gives you clear, accurate temperature information.
 You can adjust in five-degree increments for fine control over your grill.